Just a little of this and that...things I have run across...and a few things that have run across me!

 The Sunday School teacher was describing how Lot's wife looked back

-turned into a pillar of salt, when little Jason interrupted, "My Mummy
+and turned into a pillar of salt, when little Jason interrupted, "My Mummy

 looked back once, while she was driving," he announced triumphantly,